-There are currently 16 lifts spread over 507 acres of terrain and is suitable for all levels, including terrain park enthusiasts, two snow parks, a moguls run, dog sledding, skidoo driving amongst other attractions.
+There are currently 16 lifts spread over 507 acres of terrain and is suitable for all levels, including terrain park enthusiasts, two snow parks, a moguls run, dog sledging, Skidoo driving amongst other attractions.

-And for begiiners, the Formigal ski school is recognised as one of the best in the country with over 100 instructors.
+And for beginners, the Formigal ski school is recognised as one of the best in the country with over 100 instructors.

 The Benasque Ski Resort is located inside the Posets-Maladetas nature reserve, nestled within the Spanish Pyrenees.
-A picturesuqe region of protected oak, birch and beech forests, waterfalls and sheer valleys.
+A picturesque region of protected oak, birch and beech forests, waterfalls and sheer valleys.

-Benasque offers a myriad of activities which will surely caters for everyone including hydro speed, kayaking and rafting.
+Benasque offers a myriad of activities that will surely cater for everyone including hydrospeed, kayaking and rafting.

 Astun is another fine resort located within the municipality of Candanchu in the Aragonese Pyrenees and nestles in the Aragon Valley.

 Situated right on the border with France and only 33 kms from Jaca, the largest town in the area which runs 4 coach services daily up to the resort.